 The Basic student is able to use the given formula for the sum of a finite geometric series (when the common ratio is not 1) to solve problems.
+The Below Basic student may be able to:

 - Write a geometric sequence as a finite geometric series and calculate its sum.
 AND - Identify the common ratio and initial term of a finite geometric series (when the common ratio is not 1).